sudeepspatil/sudeepspatil/README.md

-- 👋 Hi, I’m @sudeepspatil
+- 👋 Hi, I’m @sudeep $ patil
-- 👀 I’m interested in Web , AI, Blockchain
+- 👀 I’m interested in Web , AI, Blockchain.
-- 🌱 I’m currently learning Blockchain & Deep learning
+- 🌱 I’m currently learning Blockchain & Deep learning.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...